 Cats have owned her all her life!
 She currently shares her home with Bluebelle, a birman, Oscar a rescue moggie, and her husband.
 She is very proud that over the past nine years she has helped over 150 foster cats find their new forever homes.

 The owner of an 11-year-old silver tabby cat called George, Dr Sturgess is a recognised specialist in small animal internal medicine and was drawn to the role by his long standing interest and experience in feline medicine and a desire to improve cat welfare.

-"Cats have been a rather 'second-class' animal in the vet world for a long time, with far more research being dedicated to dogs," explained Dr Sturgess
+"Cats have been a rather 'second-class' animal in the vet world for a long time, with far more research being dedicated to dogs," explains Dr Sturgess

 "Cats can also be much harder to read, being extremely adept at hiding pain and stress, so I really want to help people to understand their felines companions better in order to improve cat welfare."